comp-phys-marc/qasm-ts/readme.md

 exported in `errors.ts`.
 While this is not an advanced semantic or static analysis, it should enable users to basically validate their OpenQASM 2.0 or 3.0 code.

-Comprehensive API docs can be found in the `docs/` directory.
+Comprehensive API docs can be found in the `docs/` directory, and the docs are hosted online [here](https://marcusedwards.me/qasm-ts).

 ## Example I/O